agomezmartin/internationalization/assets/django/README.md

-# HOW TO: i18n with Django
+# HOW TO: Basic i18n configuration with Django

 This class-based API is the recommended way of internationalizing Python applications.